 The more information you add about your restaurant, the bigger the chances of hungry customers finding it.

 Your restaurant website is the most crucial element you need to add to Google Business Profile.

 It will bring you an incredibly valuable free backlink and make it easy for people to navigate to your website.

 Equally important for business is displaying your menu and order page.

 Additional must-have Google Business Profile information includes:

 - Photos of your dishes and the restaurant ambiance.

-To make your GMB profile more attractive, showcase your daily specials, promotions, events, and behind-the-scenes videos.
+To make your GBP profile more attractive, showcase your daily specials, promotions, events, and behind-the-scenes videos.

-If you have multiple restaurant locations, it’s good practice to have a separate Google My Business profile for each.
+If you have multiple restaurant locations, it’s good practice to have a separate Google Business Profile for each.

 2. Claim Your Profiles On Yelp And TripAdvisor